j-griffith/sos-ci/README.md

 -----
 Add the actual Tempest job and log upload bits

+Added a multinic option, but can't seem to get the usage of "when: " figured out.
+So just breaking it out into a seperate task, to use multi-nic change the boot_openstack_instance task in sites.yml to boot_multinic_openstack_instance.

 Highlights
 ----------
 Some highlighted points, and maybe answers to some questions.